fadeevab/mediator-pattern-rust/README.md

-# Mediator Patter in Rust
+# Mediator Pattern in Rust

 _*Mediator* is a challenging pattern to be implemented in *Rust*._ Here is **why** and **what ways** are there to implement Mediator in Rust.